 Angel’s in the “Out” Field

 Angels in America (2003): 6 out of 10: This play must have had a greater impact in the nineties then the miniseries has now.
 It also probably worked better as a play.
-That said this is one of the most creative filmings of a theater piece one is likely to see.
+That said, this is one of the most creative filming of a theater piece one is likely to see.

 Mike Nichols deserves great praise for making the stage-bound fly with great imagination.
-He overreaches occasionally but the effect is memorizing.
+He overreaches occasionally, but the effect is memorizing.
 Al Pacino, Meryl Streep, and Justin Kirk shine.
-While the brilliant Jeffery Wright simply steals every scene he is in with his presence.
-Mary Louise Parker and relative newcomer Patrick Wilson are saddled with a disposable story that doesn’t really fit in with the rest of the play (Poor Mr. Wilson simply disappears for the last third or so of the miniseries while his characters mother played by Meryl Streep takes center stage.)
+While the brilliant Jeffrey Wright steals every scene, he is in with his presence.
+Mary Louise Parker and relative newcomer Patrick Wilson are saddled with a disposable story that doesn’t fit in with the rest of the play (Poor Mr. Wilson disappears for the last third or so of the miniseries while his characters mother played by Meryl Streep takes center stage.)

 Two actors, however, do suffer.
-Emma Thompson simply doesn’t make a good angel.
-She certainly isn’t helped that the angel moves around like a flying Peter Pan in a junior high school production.
-As a result of such amateur theatrics, the angel scenes simply don’t work.
+Emma Thompson doesn’t make a good angel.
+She isn’t helped that the angel moves around like a flying Peter Pan in a junior high school production.
+Because of such amateur theatrics, the angel scenes don’t work.